egeyesss/overterm/README.md

 That's all.
 You can run that line to install or update the outdated oTerm you already have.
-It puts `oTerm.app` in your Applications folder, and you can open it from Spotlight or Finder like any other app.
+It puts `oTerm.app` in your Applications folder, and once you run it one time from there, you can pin it to your dock and open it from there or Applications folder.
 After that, you can open it by the small terminal icon in the menu bar.
 You can show/hide the terminal with `Cmd+Shift+O` after that.